angelinetsui/angelinetsui.github.io/_portfolio/portfolio-1.md

 1) Understand users’ AI needs
 2) Align AI capabilities with users’ values
 3) Identify feasible AI solutions that respect users’ data privacy and conform the Company's data ethics principles
-4) Drive a user-centered AI strategy for their users

 Activity 1: Understand users' AI needs
 - Identify who are the target users